andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 defmodule AutoMaxx.Inspection.Vehicle do
   schema "vehicles" do
     belongs_to :owner, AutoMaxx.Identity.User
-    has_one    :score, AutoMaxx.Inspection.Score
+    has_one    :rating, AutoMaxx.Inspection.Rating
   end
 end

-# lib/automaxx/inspection/score.ex
+# lib/automaxx/inspection/rating.ex
-defmodule AutoMaxx.Inspection.Score do
+defmodule AutoMaxx.Inspection.Rating do
-  schema "inspection_scores" do
+  schema "inspection_ratings" do
     belongs_to :vehicle, AutoMaxx.Inspection.Vehicle
     belongs_to :rated_by, AutoMaxx.Identity.User
   end